BDC Hamburger Icon

 For a theory that integrates power between employees and managers, see Mary Parker Follett’s management theory.
 Follett’s participative element offers a contrasting perspective by endorsing power-sharing and collaborative decision-making between managers and employees.

-Henry Gantt’s management theory
+Gantt management theory explained

 With the focus on scheduling and task completion as a means of optimizing productivity, the management theory of Henry Gantt emerged.
 He emphasized the importance of clear timelines, task-specific scheduling and a bonus system that rewards timely task completion.
 His most famous contribution, the Gantt chart, is a visual planning tool that helps managers track project progress and allocate resources effectively.